Jake0826/drive-thru-ai/README.md

 # McDonald's Drive-Thru AI Ordering System

 Taking drive-thru orders outside with the tablet was lowkey my favorite job when I worked at McDonald's.
 Being outside was definitely less stressful than running around the kitchen.
 I wonder how much better an AI agent would be.
-A Next.js application that is a fork of the original [Realtime API Agents Demo](https://github.com/openai/swarm) that maintains all original functionality while adding a new fast food ordering system.
+A Next.js  fork of [Realtime API Agents Demo](https://github.com/openai/swarm) that maintains its original functionality while adding a new fast food ordering system.
 100% of the code I wrote was written by AI.

 ## Demo